TheBeardedBerry/UnicodeBrowser/README.md

 ## Features

 * Displays a grid of all characters mapped to a named Unicode Block.
-(See [UnicodeBlockRange.inl](https://github.com/EpicGames/UnrealEngine/blob/585df42eb3a391efd295abd231333df20cddbcf3/Engine/Source/Runtime/SlateCore/Public/Fonts/UnicodeBlockRange.inl) in Editor Source.)
+(See [UnicodeBlockRange.inl](https://github.com/EpicGames/UnrealEngine/blob/585df42eb3a391efd295abd231333df20cddbcf3/Engine/Source/Runtime/SlateCore/Public/Fonts/UnicodeBlockRange.inl) in Editor Source.).
 * Filter displayed characters by Block.
 * Lists all named Unicode Blocks that have mapped characters.
-* Ability to filter blocks to "only symbols"; preselects Blocks known to have useful, supported symbols e.g. Arrows, Box Drawing, Emoji
+* Ability to filter blocks to "only symbols"; preselects Blocks known to have useful, supported symbols e.g. Arrows, Box Drawing, Emoji.
 * Ability to change font.
-* **Double-click a character to copy it to the system clipboard**
+* **Double-click a character to copy it to the system clipboard**.
+* Click a block name to scroll to that block.

 Pull Requests are very welcome!